Skip to content

 AND message_acked IS NOT NULL;

-All four values must be 0 before the results can be considered valid.
+All values must be 0 before the results can be considered valid.
 If any count is non-zero, check the timestamp mappings and clock synchronization configuration before using the results as final conclusions.

 Result Validation